ealexandros/UServer/examples/README.md

 The `app.start()` command can take the following parameters,

-1. logger=(True, default=Flase), which will log every HTTP request that comes to you.
+1. **logger**, which will log every HTTP request that comes to you.
-2. block=(True, default=Flase), if the blocking is True then the code below your start command will not run.
+2. **block**, if the blocking is True then the code below your start command will not run.
-3. function=(True default=False), executes a predifined function before starting the server.
+3. **function**, executes a predifined function before starting the server.

+All of the parameters above can take ```True or False```.
+The default value of all is False.